nilportugues/nilportugues-.github.io/_posts/2016-07-16-android-tabs-refactoring-from-spaghetti-to-mvp.markdown

 title: Android Tabs Refactoring, from spaghetti to MVP
 layout: post
 ---
-This post is about my learnings in Android.

-I have been coding for Android only 2 weeks now (this been the second).
+This post is about my learnings in Android so far.
+Disclaimer notice, I have been coding for Android only 2 weeks now (this been the second).

+## The problem
 As a newcomer, I found that the approach to build a Tabs interface, while understanding, was not clean at all.
 I was having in the very same place business logic, views, fragments and adapters.

 This is the original code:

 ```java
 ```

+## The solution: MVP
 After understanding how it works I went for the refactoring to MVP.
 MVP approach offers very interesting benefits:

 - Provides a clear separation of UI and business logic.